Howard Stern’s Wife Beth Reveals Shocking Breast Cancer Scare

 Not a kitten post.
 I went in for an annual mammogram 6 months ago and they found 1/2 inch growth that needed to be rechecked in 6 months.
 Today was my recheck and it didn’t increase in size.
 I was a nervous wreck for the past 6 months.
 A very dear friend of mine recently had a double mastectomy so this was extra sensitive.
 Mine fortunately hasn’t grown and is just a Fibroadenoma.
 I just want to tell all of you amazing women out there..get your yearly mammograms.
 Not a cute kitten post but a little dose of reality and i think you are all important and worthy and want you to be here as long as you can… love you all. #loveourboobies #ourmenlovethemtoo ♥️ Thank you, Dr. David Agus.

-Beth Stern revealed her diagnosis two years after her husband Howard Stern also faced a cancer scare.
+Beth Stern revealed her diagnosis two years after her husband also faced a cancer scare.
 The Hollywood Reporter revealed in an interview with Howard his admission that he learned he had a growth on his kidney in 2017.
 The radio personality underwent surgery to treat the growth, which had a 90 percent chance of being cancerous.
 Thankfully it was not.

 View this post on Instagram